-Best Business Schools and Business Degree Programs in the US
+Best Undergraduate Business Schools and Business Degree Programs in the US

 Business degrees provide accessible training that applies across several fields.
 The best business schools in the U.S. prepare students for various business and financial careers, a sector that the Bureau of Labor Statistics (BLS) projects will add more than 475,000 new jobs between 2019 and 2029.

 According to the National Center for Education Statistics (NCES), 17% of all undergraduate degrees awarded in 2018-2019 were in business, the most of any discipline.
 Nevertheless, to choose the best college for business or the best business degree program, prospective students need to know more about their degree and program options.

 BestColleges.com is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Ready to Start Your Journey?

 What Is a Business Degree?

 Every business degree features its own unique curriculum and approach, but the top business schools usually offer comprehensive training that touches on various subdisciplines, such as accounting, marketing, human resources, and management.
 Many business schools offer multiple business degrees at different levels, so students can build on their foundational training through specializations and graduate programs.

 Many of the best undergraduate business schools offer associate degrees, which typically teach students the fundamentals necessary to launch entry-level careers or move on to further study.
 Curricula usually feature an introduction to subdisciplines like finance, customer service, and business management.

 In general, business majors at the associate level gain communication and interpersonal skills, studying topics like basic administration, ethics, and operations knowledge.
 Some programs may offer concentrations like accounting or marketing.